IvanYermilov/microservices-calculator/README.md

 ## Architecture Requirements
 - The application should be implemented based on microservices architecture.
 - Each mathematical operation should be performed in a separate microservice.
-- A separate microservice should handle the incoming request.
+- A dedicated microservice should handle the incoming request.
-- A separate microservice should handle the recording of the expression with the result.
 - Use a message broker for communication between services.
-- Use the CQRS pattern for interaction between services and the database.
+- Use the CQRS pattern for the recording result and obtainig transaction state from the database.
-  - Command: for recording the result of operations in the database.
-  - Query: for obtaining the result of intermediate operations.
 - Database: MongoDB.
 - Implement the SAGA pattern in the application.
 - Each service should have its own database.